threathunters-io/laurel/man/laurel-about.7.md

 ## Audit rule set advice

-For process tracking to work properly, the kernel should be configured to log all `execve`-like calls and all `fork`-like for processes that are expected to ose `fork` without `execve`, e.g. shells:
+For process tracking to work properly, the kernel should be configured to log all `execve`-like calls and all `fork`-like for processes that are expected to use `fork` without `execve`, e.g. shells:
 ```
 -a exit,always -F arch=b32 -S execve,execveat -F success=1
 -a exit,always -F arch=b64 -S execve,execveat -F success=1